OpenDominion/OpenDominion/CONTRIBUTING.md

 $ vendor/bin/phpunit
 ```

-**Note: The rest of this section is out of date and needs to be updated later.**
+**Note: The rest of this section is largely out of date as tests need refactoring.
+This section will be updated later.**

 There are two test suites, named as follows: